Remembrance Scholar - FAQs

 Do I need to submit references?

-Yes, 2 letters of reference are required.
-One letter must be from a faculty member who has taught, advised, mentored, or supervised you.
-The second letter can be from an individual who knows you in a professional capacity (employer or supervisor) or can be from another academic.
+Yes, two submitted recommendation forms are required.
+One recommendation must come from a faculty member who has taught, advised, mentored, or supervised you.
+The second recommendation can come from an individual who knows you in a professional capacity (employer or supervisor) or can be from another academic.

-You should choose recommenders who know you well and who can comment thoughtfully on your abilities or personal attributes.
-It is the applicant’s responsibility to provide their recommenders with any materials that would be helpful to them in writing the recommendation.
-Transcripts, writing samples, and draft application essays are common resources that recommenders find helpful.
+You should choose recommenders who know you well and who can comment thoughtfully on your abilities and personal attributes, particularly your fit with the Remembrance Scholar selection criteria.
+It is your responsibility as an applicant to provide your recommenders with any materials that would be helpful to them in completing the recommendation form.
+Resumes or CVs, transcripts, writing samples, and draft application essays are common resources that recommenders find helpful.

 Requests for recommendations should be made early in the application process to ensure that the recommender has enough time to respond.